-- Appointing an associate medical director for non-Covid and recovery; - Using a quality impact assessment process, overseen by clinical executive directors and supported by a panel, to ensure services were being reinstated in a structured and risk-based way; - Developing theatre standard operating procedures (SOPs), pre-operative processes, consent process and patient information leaflets; - Quarterly updated assessments against Welsh Government framework.
+- Appointing an associate medical director for non-Covid and recovery; - Using a quality impact assessment process, overseen by clinical executive directors and supported by a panel, to ensure services were being reinstated in a structured and safe way; - Developing theatre standard operating procedures (SOPs), pre-operative processes, consent process and patient information leaflets; - Quarterly updated assessments against a Welsh Government framework for essential services.

-We used the national categorisation to determine which cases should be seen when and clinical emergency and trauma theatre capacity was increased to ensure that all priority levels 1a and 1b plus urgent and emergency cases could be treated in a timely way.
-For the other categories, a process was developed which set out the requirements for clinical teams to prioritise cases on speciality waiting lists.
+We used national categorisation to determine which cases should be seen when and clinical emergency and trauma theatre capacity was increased to ensure that all urgent and emergency cases could be treated in a timely way.
+For the other cases, a process was developed which set out the requirements for clinical teams to prioritise cases on speciality waiting lists.
 Available theatre capacity was then targeted at the specialities and patients in greatest need.